What is Ecotherapy?

 Taking indoor planting to a new level, if you do not have much space for a garden, then a living wall allows you to grow a variety of plants and vegetables in a small garden space or even indoors.
 They are becoming increasingly popular in larger corporate offices and inner-city apartment blocks, where people often only have a balcony for an outdoor space.

-Larger installations are not cheap as they include automatic watering and lightweight materials but if you have the space you can buy a range of suitable plant holders to fit in a display on a vertical wall.
+Larger installations are not cheap as they include automatic watering and lightweight materials.
+However, if you have the space you can buy a range of suitable plant holders to fit in a display on a vertical wall.

 Fill your home with natural materials